 Using Money and Credit Cards in Europe

-Almost all European destinations accept U.S. credit or debit cards.
-If you’re planning to use your credit cards, you’ll want to check with each credit card company to determine the international exchange fee for each card.
-Because the difference of a few percentage points could wind up costing you hundreds of dollars (depending on your purchases), we recommend using cards with lower international exchange fees.
-Make sure to choose US Dollars as your form of payment when prompted on the credit card machine.
+If you plan to use your credit cards, check with each credit card company to determine the international exchange fee for each card.
+Because the difference of a few percentage points could cost you hundreds of dollars (depending on your purchases), we recommend using cards with lower international exchange fees.
 Using your credit card for large purchases gives you more protection for the items you buy on your trip (you can look at your credit card statement to verify all of your purchases).
-More country-specific details can be found in the list below:

 European Union